DeutscheSoft/aux-widgets/doc/docs/Rendering.md

-# Rendering in toolkit
+# Rendering in AUX

-This document describes how the toolkit library renders widgets.
-The different techniques used are important to understand when using toolkit widgets within other applications.
+This document describes how the AUX library renders widgets.
+The different techniques used are important to understand when using AUX widgets within other applications.
 This is especially true when widgets are dynamically resized or their style sheets are changed dynamically.
 This document also details some optimizations to increase DOM performance, which